Academic Expectations and Program Requirements

 For programs which include a professional internship (see individual Program Requirements), a student will spend an appropriate period of time under the supervision of a practicing professional in business, an educational institution, government agency, or industry.
 The objectives of the internship are two-fold:

 Internship agreements should be negotiated between an appropriate organization or industry and the appropriate academic department.
-The organization of an internship, an internship supervisor, and the nature of an internship will be determined by mutual consent of the student, the head of the student’s major department, the student’s advisory committee, and the supervising organization prior to commencement of an internship period.
+The organization of an internship, an internship supervisor, and the nature of an internship will be determined by mutual consent of the student, the head of the student’s academic unit, the student’s advisory committee, and the supervising organization prior to commencement of an internship period.
 An internship experience should be at a level commensurate with the particular degree objectives.

 An internship, if utilized as part of a student’s degree requirements, should be undertaken near the end of the student’s educational program, after the student has had the opportunity to establish a solid theoretical base for an internship experience.

-99-Hour Cap on Doctoral Degrees
+99-Hour and 7-Year Cap on Doctoral Degrees

 In Texas, public colleges and universities are funded by the state according to the number of students enrolled.
 In accordance with legislation passed by the Texas Legislature, the number of hours for which state universities may receive subvention funding at the doctoral rate for any individual is limited to 99 hours.
 Texas A&M and other universities will not receive subvention for hours in excess of the limit.